errael/astrology-castro/README.md

   not embedded in a `-M0`.
 - `copy` literally copies text to the output file with no interpretation or changes.

-`castro` identifiers are the same as with `"C"`, likewise operators have the same precedence as with `"C"`; blanks and newlines are whitespace.
+`castro` identifiers are the same as with `"C"`, but case insensitive;
+likewise operators have the same precedence as with `"C"`;
+blanks and newlines are whitespace.

 ###     layout
 `layout` statement specifies, on a per file basis, the addresses that automatic allocation can use for `memory`, `macro`, and `switch` addresses.